 Scholarly Commons Citation

 Barnett, Randy E., "Resolving the Dilemma of the Exclusionary Rule: An Application of Restitutive Principles of Justice" (1983).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1556.
+1556.